anywhichway/repl-host/README.md

 HTML is sanitized in addition to being placed in an iframe.

 # Version History (reverse chronological order)

+2022-10-20 v0.0.14 Ensure visibility of REPL when timing issues leave it hidden by quickComponent. v0.0.13 added CodeClimate support with line numbers.

 2022-10-20 v0.0.12 Fixed issue related to user changes made in 'code' section of REPL when HTML tags are included (they were getting changed to entities).